FQengaj/yuzuUmberto/README.md

 ### Demo

-## Authors
+## Author

 * [**Florian Qengaj**](https://github.com/FQengaj)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU Lesser General Public License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments